cgq-qgc/pyhelp/docs/about.rst

 About
 ==============================

-PyHelp is an object oriented Python library that provides a set of tools to evaluate spatially distributed groundwater recharge at the regional scale using the `HELP`_ model.
+PyHELP is an object oriented Python library providing a set of tools to estimate spatially distributed groundwater recharge and other hydrological components (runoff and evapotranspiration) using the HELP (`Hydrologic Evaluation of Landfill Performance`_) model.
+PyHELP integrates weather data (from grids or stations), land conditions defined by a series of GIS maps as well as soil and geological material properties into HELP input files.
+PyHELP also processes HELP simulation results and outputs them as maps and graphs, including comparisons of simulatios results with stream hydrographs.
+PyHELP thus accompanies users through the entire workflow from input file assembly to model calibration and to the documentation of results.
-This work is based on the method that was originally developed by `Croteau et al. (2011)`_ to assess spatially distributed groundwater recharge in the Chateauguay River Watershed, Quebec, Canada.
+This workflow is based on the method originally developed by `Croteau et al. (2011)`_ to assess spatially distributed groundwater recharge at the regional scale.

 Please report bugs and feature requests on our `Issue tracker`_ or contact Jean-Sébastien Gosselin at jean-sebastien.gosselin@ete.inrs.ca.